Project

-Since 2022, the Tree and Tomorrow Foundation (TTF) has been supporting The Nature Conservancy of Canada (NCC) – a leading Canadian organization dedicated to conserving nature for over 60 years.
-As a private, non-profit organization, the NCC works with individuals, corporations, foundations, Indigenous communities in Canada, other non-profit organizations, and governments at all levels to protect Canada’s most valuable natural treasures – pristine areas that preserve Canada’s wildlife and vegetation.
-Since 1962, NCC and its partners have protected 15 million hectares of land.
+Since 2022, we have been supporting the Nature Conservancy of Canada (NCC) – Canada’s leading national land conservation organization.
+As a private, non-profit organization, NCC partners with individuals, corporations, foundations, Indigenous communities and other non-profit organizations and governments at all levels to protect the natural areas that sustain Canada’s plants and wildlife.
+Since 1962, NCC and its partners have helped to protect 20 million hectares, coast to coast to coast.

 Involvement in nature conservation activities by Canada’s Indigenous Peoples living on their traditional territories, which often border areas purchased and managed by The Nature Conservancy of Canada.